alhajee/ckan/doc/maintaining/data-viewer.rst

     ckan -c |ckan.ini| views create image_view datatables_view pdf_view

-For certain view types (the ones with plugins included in the main CKAN core), default filters are applied to the search to only get relevant resources.
+For certain view types (the ones with plugins included in the main FMLD core), default filters are applied to the search to only get relevant resources.
 For instance if ``image_view`` is defined, filters are added to the search to only get datasets with resources that have image formats (png, jpg, etc).